 Have you ever heard of a Waterford blaa?
-I didn't know about them until this year, when Mom was researching Irish cuisine in preparation for St. Patrick's Day.
+I didn't know about them until last year, when Mom was researching Irish cuisine in preparation for St. Patrick's Day.
 Waterford blaas are white rolls with a soft interior and floury crust, and are quite popular in Ireland.
-They're so beloved by the Irish people that the Waterford blaas gained Protected Geographical Indication from the European Union–the only Irish bread to gain this status.
+They're so beloved by the Irish people that the Waterford blaas gained Protected Geographical Indication from the European Union--the only Irish bread to gain this status.
 Only four bakeries in Waterford County, Ireland, are licensed to make and sell Waterford blaas.
 Among these bakeries, they sell 12,000 blaas each day!

 The Irish often enjoy buttered blaas stuffed with Irish bacon at breakfast, but they also use them for sandwiches such as the chip butty (aka French fry sandwich!).
 I think blaas taste great on their own, but making them into a sandwich really takes them to the next level!